Low Power QRP CW Radio Kit

 Arborist 12 oz Weaver throw bag and cord.

-Optional vertical antenna for when no trees or boom is able to be set up.
+Optional vertical antenna for when no trees or telescopic pole is able to be set up.
 (Future if needed)

 AUDIO